tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### 1. Add the snippet

 To get started, install the Optimizely snippet on your test page.
 This is the page you’ll test your integration on.
 The snippet should be added as high up in the &lt;head&gt; tag as possible.
-To learn how to install the Optimizely snippet, check out this step-by-step guide in our <a href="https://help.optimizely.com/hc/en-us/articles/200040095-Implement-the-Optimizely-Snippet">knowledge base</a>.
+To learn how to install the Optimizely snippet, check out <a href="https://help.optimizely.com/hc/en-us/articles/200040095-Implement-the-Optimizely-Snippet">this step-by-step guide in our knowledge base</a>.

 ### 2. Create and start an experiment
 Create an experiment within your Optimizely account that runs on the test page you have created in Step 1.
 Save your experiment without making any changes.
 Click Start Experiment.

 To verify that your experiment is running, do a hard refresh on the test page outside of the Editor.
 Open the JavaScript console and execute optimizely.activeExperiments.
 When your experiment is live, the console will output an array with your Experiment ID.
 It may take up to 2 minutes for the experiment to fully upload to your test page.
-If you don’t see the Experiment ID appear, wait a few seconds, then execute the call again.
+If you don’t see the Experiment ID appear, wait for a few seconds, then execute the call again.

 <img src="/assets/img/integrations/active_experiments.png">